The Killing superalgebra of ten-dimensional supergravity backgrounds: Type IIB supergravity backgrounds

 \section{Type IIB supergravity backgrounds}

 We now tackle the case of type IIB supergravity backgrounds.
 Due to the proliferation of fields, this is computationally more involved than the case of heterotic or M-theory backgrounds.
 We will find that, just as in eleven-dimensional supergravity \cite{FMPHom} and in contrast with the heterotic case treated in §\ref{sec:typeI}, the critical fraction of supersymmetry above which (local) homogeneity is guaranteed $\half \leq \nu_c \leq \frac{3}{4}$.
-As in eleven-dimensional supergravity, the result could be sharpened further by the existence of a type IIB supergravity background with $\nu=\tfrac34$ and which is not locally homogeneous.

 In this section we will introduce the type IIB supergravity backgrounds and then construct their associated Killing superalgebra.
 We then show that the critical fraction for homogeneity obeys $\half \leq \nu_c \leq \frac34$ and compare our results with the few known solutions preserving that much supersymmetry.